microsoft/vscode-edge-devtools/README.md

   <br>
 </h1>

-<h4 align="center">Show the browser's Elements tool inside the VSCode editor and use it to fix styling, layout, and css issues with your site.</h4>
+<h4 align="center">Show the browser's Elements tool inside the VSCode editor and use it to fix styling, layout, and CSS issues with your site.</h4>

 A VS Code extension that allows you to use the browser's Elements tool from within the editor.
 The Elements tool will connect to an instance of Microsoft Edge giving you the ability to see the runtime HTML structure, alter layout, and fix styling issues.
 All without leaving VS Code.